 Whether you want to build a client profile, create a custom wish list of products you know your client will like best, track a client's purchase history, or simply text a client to follow up with them on a recent purchase, you can do it all with Clientbook.

-If you're ready to see how Clientbook can help you reach new customers and better retain the ones you have, take a free tour of our software today.
+If you're ready to see how Clientbook can help you reach new customers and better retain the ones you have, walk through our software with an expert today.

 Earning new business and gaining trust with a new audience is never easy and often takes smart marketing tactics and business strategies to make the most of your budget.
 If you're having trouble connecting with the right people, or are simply looking for new ways to stretch your dollar, following the tips in this article will point you in the right direction.